 Studies

-Advanced Studies in English Language and Culture 80 ECTS
+Advanced Studies in English Language and Culture (80 ECTS)

 - Research Studies 15 ECTS: Research seminar and methodology.

-Other Studies 40 ECTS
+Other Studies (36 ECTS)

 - Any courses offered by the university according to students' personal interests.
+The courses may be selected from optional studies in English Language and Culture, other international study programmes, or they can be general knowledge courses.

 They have the following academic and professional skills: